Apply for a bus pass

 Please call 0300 330 1201 to re-order (national rate).

-You will normally need to pay £7 to replace a lost or spoilt pass unless the loss was as the result of theft and a Police Crime Number is supplied.
+You will need to pay £7 to replace a lost or spoilt pass unless the loss was as the result of theft and a Police Crime Number is supplied.
+From 1st January 2019, this charge will increase to £10.

 When and where you can travel